asbhogal/React-Tech-Commerce.Js-Site/README.md

   - Leverages Commerce.js and Stripe gateway for data storage and transactions
   - Sends an email confirmation to the customer post-purchase
   - Form validation with dynamic location fields
+  - DOMPurify to sanitize HTML codes from Commerce.js
   - Fully responsive
   - Optimised for the web